 When visiting Inkling’s website, the first thing you’ll notice is that you can buy the individual chapters of a book for as little as $1.99.
 The second thing you’ll notice is that the books are interactive and much more than simply a print book in a digital format.
 The types of interactive components vary among books.
 In the case of Seeing Trees, readers will find images they can enlarge, words they can highlight and define, and will enjoy the ability to conduct an in-depth search around a specific word.
 In the introduction section of the Inkling version, there is also a video about how the book was made and how Llewellyn’s approach to photographing this book was inspired by the botanical illustrators of long ago.

 - A slideshow of Japanese maple leaves (Acer palmatum and A. japonicum)

 - A slideshow of sweetgum leaves (Liquidambar styraciflua)

 - A slideshow of twigs from 14 species of trees.

 - Links to resources about plants and trees

 - A feature enabling readers to watch fruit development in Liquidambar styraciflua.

 While the trees in this book are common to the East Coast, this does not take away from its effectiveness as a tool for seeing.
 The viewing strategies Hugo and Llewellyn recommend can be applied to any tree (and any plant) regardless of one’s geographic location.

 The Inkling edition of Seeing Trees is available for $16.99.
 The chapter price for this title is $4.99 per chapter.

 ArtPlantae is an affiliate of IndieBound and a supporter of independent bookstores.
-It receives a small portion of each purchase made through IndieBound.org.
-Thank you for your show of support for ArtPlantae and local independent bookstores.
+It receives a small portion of each online purchase made through IndieBound.
+Thank you for your show of support for independent bookstores and ArtPlantae.
+Proceeds benefit the InterpretPlants program.